 Peter: You killed Rufio, you kidnapped my children, you deserve to die.

 - Young Wendy's joy upon seeing Peter return the first time.

-- After eighty two years, Wendy finally gets an answer to "Boy, why are you crying?".
+- It's taken eighty two years, but Wendy finally gets an answer to "Boy, why are you crying?".
 The answer?
 "A tear for every happy thought."
 This means that, without his shadow all those years ago, Peter was trying to make himself fly by crying to all the happy thoughts in his life!

 - Another concerning Wendy.
 She instantly knows to ask the above question when Peter replies to her second "Hello, Boy" with "Hello, Wendy Lady."

 - Tootles, finally, receiving his happy thoughts from the marbles.
 Everything about this scene.
 Everything.
 All of it.